We are not responsible if these tips cause your ship to implode/explode. Contains spoilers in vast quantities.

 Any of your crew inside the medbay will be healed, they don't have to be standing still.
 With a lot of pausing and fiddling with crew movement you can heal 4 crew in a 3-slot medbay this way.

 Upgrade your Doors early on if your ship has trouble dealing with boarders.
 Higher-level doors slow down boarders trying to break through them.

-The enemy AI appears to consider Shields the most important system and will prioritize this over other things.
+The enemy AI appears to consider Shields the most important system and will prioritize this over other many things.

 Upgrade your engines!